JediWebDev/Giphy-Search-Engine/README.md

-Giphy Search Engine
+# Giphy Search Engine

-Overview
+# Overview

 The Giphy Search Engine is a simple web application that allows users to search for GIFs using the Giphy API.
 Users can enter a keyword, submit their search, and receive a grid of related GIFs in response.
 The site is designed to be fully responsive and features a collapsible navigation menu.

-Features
+## Features

-Search for GIFs using the Giphy API.
+1. Search for GIFs using the Giphy API.

-Responsive Grid Layout: Displays GIFs dynamically.
+2. Responsive Grid Layout: Displays GIFs dynamically.

-Collapsible Navigation: Optimized for small screens.
+3. Collapsible Navigation: Optimized for small screens.

-Mobile-Friendly: Works across different devices.
+4. Mobile-Friendly: Works across different devices.

-Technologies Used
+## Technologies Used

-HTML: Structuring the page.
+- **HTML:** Structuring the page.

-CSS: Styling and responsiveness.
+- **CSS:** Styling and responsiveness.

-JavaScript: Handling API requests and interactivity.
+- **JavaScript:** Handling API requests and interactivity.

-Google Fonts: Custom typography.

-Setup Instructions
+## Installation

-Clone this repository to your local machine:
+1. Clone this repository to your local machine:

 git clone https://github.com/your-username/Giphy-Search-Engine.git

-Open the project: Navigate to the project directory.

-cd Giphy-Search-Engine

-Open index.html in a web browser.

-Update API Key: Replace YOUR_GIPHY_API_KEY in the JavaScript code with a valid Giphy API key.
+2. Update API Key: Replace YOUR_GIPHY_API_KEY in the JavaScript code with a valid Giphy API key.

-Start searching for GIFs!

-Potential Future Improvements
+## Potential Future Improvements

-Infinite Scrolling: Load more GIFs dynamically.
+1. Infinite Scrolling: Load more GIFs dynamically.

-Favorites Feature: Save and revisit favorite GIFs.
+2. Favorites Feature: Save and revisit favorite GIFs.

-Theme Customization: Support for dark mode and custom themes.
+3. Theme Customization: Support for dark mode and custom themes.

-License
+## License

 This project is open-source and free to use under the MIT License.